 For voter-nominated offices, signers shall be registered voters in the district in which the candidate is to be voted on.
 Signers do not need to be affiliated with the same party as the candidate or have disclosed a preference for any party on their registration affidavits.
-For the June 3, 2014 Statewide Direct Primary Election, voter-nominated offices are Representative in Congress, State Constitutional Officers, Member of the State Senate, and Member of the State Assembly.
+For the June 7, 2016 Presidential Primary Election, voter-nominated offices are Member of the United States Senate, Representative in Congress, Member of the State Senate, and Member of the State Assembly. §§ 8002.5(c), 8068

 For nonpartisan offices, signers shall be registered voters in the district in which the candidate is to be voted on.
 Signers do not need to be affiliated with the same party as the candidate or have disclosed a preference for any party on their registration affidavits.
+For the

-For the June 3, 2014 Statewide Direct Primary Election, nonpartisan offices are State Superintendent of Public Instruction, County Member of the Board of Supervisors, Judge of the Superior Court, County Member of the Board of Education, and County offices - Assessor, Auditor, Clerk-Recorder, District Attorney-Public Administrator, Sheriff-Coroner, County Superintendent of Schools, and County Treasurer-Tax Collector.
+June 7, 2016 Presidential Primary Election, nonpartisan offices are County Member of the Board of Supervisors, Judge of the Superior Court, and Member of the County Board of Education.
 For voter-nominated offices, a candidate shall indicate his or her party preference, or lack of party preference, as disclosed upon the candidate's most recent registration affidavit, upon his or her Declaration of Candidacy.
 A candidate's party preference, or lack of party preference, shall appear on the Primary and General Elections' ballots in conjunction with his/her name.
-The candidate's designated party preference on the ballot shall not be changed between the Primary and General Elections. §§ 8002.5, 13105

-A candidate designating a party preference for a voter-nominated office shall not be deemed to be the official nominee of the party designated as preferred by the candidate.
-The party preference is shown for the information of the voters only. § 8002.5

-February 10, 2014

-through

-March 7, 2014

-(E-113 - 88)

-CANDIDATE PARTY PREFERENCE HISTORY: Under the Top Two Candidates Open Primary Act (Proposition 14) which was approved by California voters in June of 2010, the Secretary of State is required to provide the political party preference history for the preceding 10 years for voter-nominated office candidates.
-A candidate is responsible for providing his/her party preference history on the Declaration of Candidacy filed by March 7, 2014. § 8121(b)
+The candidate's designated party preference on the ballot shall not be changed between the Primary and General Elections. §§ 8002.5, 13105 A candidate designating a party preference for a voter-nominated office shall not be deemed to be the official nominee of the party designated as preferred by the candidate.
+The party preference is shown for the information of the voters only. § 8002.5 February 15, 2016 through March 11, 2016 (E-113 - 88) CANDIDATE PARTY PREFERENCE HISTORY: Under the Top Two Candidates Open Primary Act (Proposition 14) which was approved by California voters in June of 2010, the Secretary of State is required to provide the political party preference history for the preceding 10 years for voter-nominated office candidates.
+A candidate for voter-nominated office is responsible for providing his/her party preference history on the Declaration of Candidacy filed by March 11, 2016. § 8121(b) February 15, 2016 through March 11, 2016 (E-113 - 88) FILING FEES: Filing Fees must be paid at the time the Nomination Papers are obtained from the Registrar of Voters.
+This fee is nonrefundable.
+(Candidates for judicial offices of the Superior Court pay the Filing Fee at the time of filing the Declaration of Intention to become a candidate.)
+Signatures appearing on a filed Petition in- Lieu of Filing Fee can be counted toward the number of signatures required for the candidate's Nomination Papers.
+If the candidate's Signatures-in-Lieu of Filing Fee Petition contains the requisite number of valid signatures required for his/her Nomination Papers, the Registrar of Voters shall not require the candidate to circulate Nomination Papers. §§ 8061, 8105, 8106 Orange County Board of Education do not pay a Filing Fee.
+Candidates who submit Signatures-in-Lieu of Filing Fee Petitions that do not contain the requisite number of signatures for the Nomination Papers are still entitled to file Nomination Papers during the nomination period provided the Filing Fee has been paid. §§ 8061, 8106